 - Suggest ways the innovative approach may be replicated and/or improved.

-- Future plans for the innovative approach for the course, and unit, in the future.
+- Future plans for the innovative approach for the course and unit.

 - If applicable, summarize the activities and results as they relate to opportunities for securing external funding or resources.

-Award recipients are expected to present the innovative approach in a campus event, which may include a Gen Ed Assembly, Student Success Symposium, and/or Faculty Retreat.
+- How and where you plan on sharing and/or presenting to others about the innovative approach (Award recipients are expected to present the innovative approach in a campus event, which may include a Gen Ed Assembly, Student Success Symposium, and/or Faculty Retreat).

 Timeline